-33.1 Salary will be paid in fortnightly instalments in advance by electronic funds transfer unless otherwise agreed between AHPRA and the Employee.
-Salary payments for each fortnight will be made to Employees on the last Thursday of the pay period.

-- 33.2 Upon termination of employment, salary due to an Employee will be paid on the next salary date consistent with the regular payroll cycle unless otherwise directed by the Employee. - 33.3 AHPRA may deduct from amounts due to an Employee such amounts as are authorised in writing by the Employee. - 33.4 Where an Employee is underpaid by reason of Employer error and the amount of the underpayment is less than 5%, the underpayment will be paid in the next salary period after the error is identified and confirmed. - 33.5 If an underpayment represents a significant amount of the Employee's fortnightly wage, AHPRA must take steps to correct the underpayment within 24 hours after the error is identified and confirmed and to provide confirmation to the Employee of the correction.
-Where AHPRA has caused the underpayment which results in financial institution charges to the Employee, AHPRA will reimburse such costs on a case by case basis. - 33.6 Where AHPRA discovers an Employee has been overpaid, it will initiate discussions with the Employee as soon as possible to confirm the overpayment details. - 33.7 In the case of an overpayment, AHPRA and the Employee may agree in writing on deduction by instalment to recover the overpayment.
-Where agreement cannot be reached the matter will be dealt with in accordance with the provisions of clause 13 Dispute Resolution.
+- 33.1 Salary will be paid in fortnightly instalments in advance by electronic funds transfer unless otherwise agreed between Ahpra and the employee.
+Salary payments for each fortnight will be made to employees on the last Thursday of the pay period. - 33.2 Upon termination of employment, salary due to an employee will be paid on the next salary date consistent with the regular payroll cycle unless otherwise directed by the employee.
+The employee will take all necessary steps to ensure the timely return of any Ahpra property in their possession or under their control, including laptop, monitor, mobile phone, building security pass and any other Ahpra property they have been provided during the course of their employment.
+Ahpra will cover any reasonable expenses associated with the return of Ahpra property. - 33.3 Ahpra may deduct from amounts due to an employee such amounts as are authorised in writing by the employee. - 33.4 Where an employee is underpaid by reason of employer error and the amount of the underpayment is less than 5%, the underpayment will be paid in the next salary period after the error is identified and confirmed. - 33.5 If an underpayment represents a significant amount of the employee's fortnightly wage, Ahpra must take steps to correct the underpayment within 24 hours after the error is identified and confirmed and to provide confirmation to the employee of the correction.
+Where Ahpra has caused the underpayment, which results in financial institution charges to the Employee, Ahpra will reimburse such costs on a case-by-case basis. - 33.6 Where Ahpra discovers an employee has been overpaid, it will initiate discussions with the employee as soon as possible to confirm the overpayment details. - 33.7 In the case of an overpayment, Ahpra and the employee may agree in writing on deduction by instalment to recover the overpayment.
+Where agreement cannot be reached the matter will be dealt with in accordance with the provisions of clause 13 Dispute resolution.